 If you’re a Chihuahua parent, you probably get sick of hearing people say “OMG he’s shaking!
 Is he scared?” or “Awwww the poor thing is cold!
 Look at him shake!”
 To be perfectly honest, it really bothers me.
 Shaking is a “Chihuahua thing.”
 They all do it and we need to educate people as to why.
-So, why do Chihuahuas shake?
+In this blog post, we answer the ever burning question – why do Chihuahuas shake?

 Excitement: Chihuahuas may shake if they get excited.
 Maybe the anticipation of something great is just too much to handle!
 Perhaps you’re doing one of your Chihuahua’s favorite activities like going for a walk or heading out for an errand in the car.
 I know that if I get super enthusiastic about something that I KNOW Wynston loves, he will start to shake.

 Anxiety: When new people approach Wynston and I’m holding him, he’ll start shaking.
 Wynston isn’t really a “people dog.”
 When people come up to him and exclaim “Awwww why is he shaking?!”
 I think well, maybe it’s because he’s nervous and you’re in his face.
 I always let people know that Wynston needs his space.

 Cold: Just like humans and other animals, Chihuahuas will shake if they are cold.
 A lot of people think putting clothes on a dog is ridiculous, but they don’t understand that the clothes are keeping the dog warm.
 Chihuahuas get cold easily so I always have lots of blankets around for snuggling.
 Wynston isn’t a huge fan of clothes (although I do make him wear sweaters in the winter!).